seanboyce/TRNG/README.md

 The next hex inverter operates more or less digitally, just shaping the signal into a clean square wave.
 This one does not get warm.

 After that, and attiny261A acts as a Von Neumann extractor to convert the square wave into usable, unbiased bits of entropy.
-It's just an inefficient little assembly program I wrote 15 years ago, it works fine but consumes a touch more power than it needs to -- I'll clean it up eventually, I promise I write much more efficient assembly these days.
-(Probably.
-Maybe probably.)

 The bytes are read by a Pi Pico W and pushed out MQTT.
 Basic authentication works.
 I didn't bother adding TLS.